ml-dalos/fizz_buzz_game/README.md

 # FIZZ BUZZ GAME

 ## What is it?
-It is a simple fizz buzz game writing in Ruby.
+It is a simple fizz buzz game written in Ruby.

 ### Rules:
 1. Enter number